Flames, Avs will square off in first round - Calgary | Globalnews.ca

 The Flames are going to the playoffs for the second time in three years.

-Calgary wrapped up its regular season on Saturday night against the visiting Edmonton Oilers.
-The Avs play their regular-season finale on Saturday night in San Jose against the Sharks.
+Calgary wrapped up its regular season with a 3-1 loss against the visiting Edmonton Oilers on Saturday.
+The Avalanche lost 5-2 to the San Jose Sharks in another season finale on Saturday.

 © 2019 The Canadian Press